 A few years ago, we converted to a 15-year mortgage.
 This made sense to do because the rates were low, and we were also able to get rid of PMI at the time we refinanced.
 Win, win.
 Converting to a 15-year put us on a path to have our mortgage paid off just north of age 40.
 We were making extra payments a few years ago, stopped when our first child was born, but can hopefully resume this practice to ensure our mortgage is GONE by age 40.

-Our advice: No sage advice here, just that a paid off mortgage is required if you want to be 100% debt free.
+Our advice: No sage advice here, just that a paid-off mortgage is required if you want to be 100% debt-free.
 We have pined for and planned for this status for a long time, and we want to see it come to fruition.
 I mean, how cool would it be to not have a mortgage?
 This goal has been a commonly shared goal for over a decade.
 It is really important to us, and it feels like it represents the CORE of what we stand for in our financial principles.

 Watch out for: “Pay a 30-year mortgage like a 15-year mortgage”.
 The advice to get a 30-year mortgage but just pay double is common advice and sounds like a great safety net, but we can tell you from experience that paying extra is only easy when it is easy.
-The willpower to keep that going is incredibly tough, especially after taking even a month or two break.
+The willpower to keep that going is incredibly tough, especially after taking even a month or two breaks.

 5. Use Credit Cards Responsibly

-We have always used a credit card to pay for our everyday expenses, because we like getting credit card points and then redeeming them for cash.
-But, we always pay our card off.
+We have always used a credit card to pay for our everyday expenses because we like getting credit card points and then redeeming them for cash.
+But, we always pay our cards off.
 We never carry a balance.
 I think credit cards can be dangerous, but they can also be a great tool if used correctly (read: rewards points and the ability to float a purchase while you move cash around).